Why I Started Pattern Engine

 Trust.
 The difference between trust that’s earned and trust that’s assumed by default.

-Layer 1: Wisdom
+Layer 1: Old Wisdom

 Layer 2: Framework